CACNA1C

 Symptoms

-Because the CACNA1C gene is important for many different parts of the body, many people may have:
+Because the CACNA1C gene is important for brain activity, many people who have CACNA1C-related syndrome have:

 - Developmental delay